epic-kitchens/epic-sounds-annotations/src/README.md

 # Baseline models for EPIC-SOUNDS

 The code in this repo is a condensed clone from [https://github.com/facebookresearch/SlowFast](https://github.com/facebookresearch/SlowFast).

-It contains code to train and run inference on the [EPIC-SOUNDS Dataset](https://epic-kitchens.github.io/epic-sounds/) for both [Auditory Slow-Fast](https://github.com/ekazakos/auditory-slow-fast) and [Self-Supervised Audio Spectrogram Transformer (SSAST).](https://github.com/YuanGongND/ssast)
+It contains code to train, validate and compute test scores on the [EPIC-SOUNDS Dataset](https://epic-kitchens.github.io/epic-sounds/) for both [Auditory Slow-Fast](https://github.com/ekazakos/auditory-slow-fast) and [Self-Supervised Audio Spectrogram Transformer (SSAST).](https://github.com/YuanGongND/ssast)

 ## Pretrained Models